Olin Corporation (OLN) Bundle

 Year established

-The company traces its roots back to 1892 with the founding of the Equitable Powder Company.
+The company traces its roots to 1892, the founding year of Franklin W. Olin's Equitable Powder Company, which later became Olin Industries.

 Original location